Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: NBV Planning

 \subsection{Optimization-based NBV Planning}

 After the evaluation metrics of view uncertainty are defined, a well-designed strategy is needed to find the best NBV.
-The most straightforward approach involves setting a group of candidate views in advance.
-For object reconstruction, the candidate views can be sampled from a dome or a cylinder centered over the object.
-In this way, we can determine the NBV by traversing the candidate views and selecting the view with the largest uncertainty as the next-best-view.
-This method is easy to perform, so it is used by most NBV selecting algorithms.
+The most straightforward approach involves defining a set of candidate views in advance.
+This way, we can determine the NBV by traversing the candidates and selecting the view with the largest uncertainty.
 However, despite its advantages in simplicity, it may lead to sub-optimal view selection and affect reconstruction results.
-Other problems arise with how to set the position of the candidate views: if accurate view selection is needed, the candidate views should be densely set around the object, which may result in slow calculations, since the computational time is proportional to the number of candidate views.
-The choice of candidate view distribution also matters.

-In contrast to evaluation metrics using explicit representation, which can only measure view uncertainty discretely, our proposed view information can be represented as a differentiable function of the view pose $\mathbf{T}$.
-Through the relationship between $\mathbf{x}_{ij}$ in Equation (\ref{eq:infomation}) and $\mathbf{T}$, we can rewrite our information function as $\mathcal{I} \coloneqq \mathcal{I}(\mathbf{T})$.
-This can be achieved mainly because the information function naturally inherits the differentiable property of implicit function.
+The fixed distribution of candidate views may also cause low adaptability to different scenarios.

+In order to break through the limitations of selecting by candidate views and take more advantage of implicit representation, we manage to directly optimize the NBV $\mathbf{P}$ by maximizing the view uncertainty through gradient descent, leveraging the differentiability of the implicit object model.
+By giving a novel view position, points are sampled under sensor coordinate.
+The transformation from sensor to world coordinate can be achieved by the sensor pose \textbf{P}.
+We then feed the points to the implicit function to obtain occupancy probability.
+Finally, the information gain can be acquired by our proposed policy.
+To this end, we have the information gain $\mathcal{I}$ as a differentiable function of the view pose $\textbf{P}$, written as $\mathcal{I}(\textbf{P}) \coloneqq \mathcal{I}$.
+The flow of gradient has the format of:

 By using the back-propagation method, we can solve the optimal view pose that maximizes the information through an optimization method:

 where $\mathit{\Psi}(n)$ ($n\leq6$) is a sub-manifold of $\mathit{SE}(3)$, which is used to limit the optimization space.
-The optimization-based method does away with the non-optimal candidate views and achieves accurate selection without the need for preset.
-Although multiple iterations are required, the computational time is not an issue, due to the fast point sampling and inference.
+The optimization-based method does away with the non-optimal candidate views and achieves accurate selection without needing preset.